TripTailor-ifgi/data_acquisition/README.md

 ## **Key Features**

-- 🚀 **Dynamic Route Updates**: Seamlessly integrates with OpenStreetMap (OSM) data for real-time updates.
+- **Dynamic Route Updates**: Seamlessly integrates with OpenStreetMap (OSM) data for real-time updates.
-- 🗺️ **Interactive Mapping**: Visualizes museum data on an interactive, user-friendly map.
+- **Interactive Mapping**: Visualizes museum data on an interactive, user-friendly map.

+---

+## **Data**

+The project tries to combine different data sources for the route algorithm and visualization.
+This project skeleton uses [OSM data](https://download.geofabrik.de/europe/germany/nordrhein-westfalen/muenster-regbez-latest.osm.pbf) for the beginning.

 ---